fkrenn12/Diplomarbeit-Energiemodell-Client/readme.md

 ![alt text](Client-Waveshare-ESP32C6.png "Title")

 #### Limitations
-After using pin as gpio output it cannot be used as pwm pin
+After using pin as gpio output it cannot be reused as pwm pin